samply/beam/README.md

 - [X] Broker-side filtering using pre-defined criteria
 - [ ] Broker-side filtering of the unencrypted metadata fields with JSON queries
 - [ ] Integration of OAuth2 (in discussion)
-- [ ] In addition to messages and tasks, also facilitate direct socket connections
+- [ ] In addition to messages and tasks, also facilitate direct socket connections (https://github.com/samply/beam/pull/131)
 - [ ] Deliver usage metrics
 - [x] Helpful dev environment
 - [x] Expiration of tasks and results
 - [x] Support TLS-terminating proxies

-## Latest version: Samply.Beam 0.6.1 -- 2023-04-11

-This minor easter update is just a maintainance release.
-We updated our time-parsing dependency [fundu](https://crates.io/crates/fundu) to the next major version and fixed a bug in our CI/CD pipeline.
-With this fix, the project description is now correctly sent to Docker Hub.
-Internally, we improved the formatting of the source code.

 ## Cryptography Notice